American Psycho (film): Plot

 Kimball later informs Bateman that a colleague claims to have dined with Allen on the night of his disappearance, solidifying Bateman's alibi.
 Kimball dismisses the idea of Allen's murder as implausible, leaving Bateman relieved yet unnerved.
-Bateman's violence peaks when he rehires Christie and invites acquaintance Elizabeth for a drug-fueled encounter that turns deadly.
+Bateman rehires Christie and invites acquaintance Elizabeth for a drug-fueled encounter that turns deadly.
 Christie discovers corpses in his apartment while fleeing, only to be killed when Bateman drops a chainsaw on her in a stairwell.

-After breaking off his engagement with Evelyn, Bateman's unraveling intensifies.
-An ATM bizarrely displays "Feed me a stray cat", prompting him to nearly shoot a cat, but he kills a woman who intervenes instead.
+Bateman unravels after breaking off his engagement with Evelyn.
+An ATM bizarrely displays "Feed me a stray cat", prompting him to nearly kill the kitten that had appeared, but he shoots a woman who intervenes instead.
 Fleeing from police, he shoots an officer, inexplicably blows up a patrol car, and kills more innocents before hiding in his office building.
-In a frantic voicemail to his lawyer, Harold Carnes, Bateman confesses to around 40 murders, including Allen, Christie, Elizabeth, and others, admitting to cannibalism.
+In a frantic voicemail to his lawyer, Harold Carnes, Bateman confesses to around 40 murders, including Allen, Christie, Elizabeth, and others.

 The next day, Bateman visits Allen's apartment, now vacant and for sale.
-A realtor, suspicious of his N95 mask, denies the apartment's connection to Allen and urges him to leave.
+A realtor, suspicious of his dust mask, denies the apartment's connection to Allen and urges him to leave.
 Jean, alarmed by Bateman's disturbed state, finds his journal filled with graphic sketches of murder.
 At lunch, Carnes mistakes Bateman for someone else, laughs off the confession, and claims he recently dined with Allen in London, undermining Bateman's reality.
 As his friends discuss dinner reservations and muse about Ronald Reagan's persona, Bateman, uncertain if his crimes were real or imagined, narrates his unrelenting pain and desire to inflict it on others.
-His confession, he realizes, has meant nothing, leaving him trapped in his hollow existence, craving punishment and liberation that will never come.
-On a door behind him, a sign reads "THIS IS NOT AN EXIT".

-Bateman’s narration continues to shift between confident self-presentation and internal confusion, and several scenes imply that his grasp on reality deteriorates as his routine becomes increasingly unstable.
-Throughout the film he displays moments of paranoia and disorientation, often misidentifying acquaintances or failing to distinguish between fantasies and actual events.
-Small inconsistencies—such as characters not recognizing him or reacting indifferently to his outbursts—create ambiguity around the reliability of Bateman’s perspective and whether his violent acts occur as depicted or exist largely within his imagination.
+Recognizing that his punishment and liberation from a hollow existence will never come, he declares his confession meaningless.